 Surfing is a very tiring sport, especially if you have not surfed for a while or if it’s your first time.
-There is no better feeling than being "surfed out" after a good day of surfing, but to get the most out of your coaching with us try to do at least a few of the below before your trip.
+There is no better feeling than being "surfed out" after a good day of surfing, but to get the most out of your coaching with us try to do at least a few of the below things before your trip.

 Obvious one really, if you're not a complete beginner, the best training for surfing is going surfing (and by far and away the most fun).
 If you have a board and access to the ocean, go for a paddle even if the surf is not great on the weeks preceding your trip.
 This will not only improve your paddle fitness but also your wave awareness and timing.
-When you are surfing, really think about the specific areas you are struggling with so that you are immediately aware of the skills you want to improve – this will make your coaching even more effective.

 Good surfers are very flexible.
 Not only does this reduce the chance of injury, it enables you able to recover maneuvers more quickly and turn harder.
 Stretching is the key - the more flexible you are the longer your surfing life will be.
 If you are serious about improving your surfing, try a little yoga.
 I recommend a DVD called "Yoga for Surfers" because (although it is a tad cheesy) its got some great routines that will really help.